Adelic toric varieties and adelic loop groups: Abstract

 \section{Abstract}

-We study the proalgebraic space which is the inverse limit of all finite branched covers over a normal toric variety $X$ with branching set the invariant divisor under the action of $(\C^*)^n$.
-This is the \emph{proalgebraic toric-completion} $X_\Q$ of $X$.
-The ramification over the invariant divisor and the singular invariant divisors of $X$ impose topological constraints on the automorphisms of $X_\Q$.
-Considering this proalgebraic space as the toric functor on the adelic complex plane multiplicative semigroup, we calculate its automorphic group.
-Moreover we show that its vector bundle category is the direct limit of the respective categories of the finite toric varieties coverings defining the proalgebraic toric-completion.
+We study the proalgebraic space which is the inverse limit of all finite branched covers over a normal toric variety with branching set the invariant divisor under the algebraic torus action.
+These are completions (compactifications) of the adelic abelian algebraic group which is the profinite completion of the algebraic torus.
+We prove that the vector bundle category of the proalgebraic toric completion of a toric variety is the direct limit of the respective categories of the finite toric varieties coverings defining the completion.
+In the case of the complex projective line we obtain as proalgebraic completion the adelic projective line $\PQ$.
+We define holomorphic vector bundles over $\PQ$.
+We also introduce the smooth, Sobolev and Wiener adelic loop groups and the corresponding Grassmannans; we describe their properties and prove Birkhoff's factorization for these groups.
+We prove that the adelic Picard group of holomorphic line bundles is isomorphic to the rationals and prove the Birkhoff-Grothendieck splitting theorem for holomorphic bundles of higher rank over $\PQ$.